popupcad/popupcad.github.io/_tutorials/popupcad-device-design.md

 * Create a new transform or place operation.
 * load the hinge design file you wish to reuse.
 * select the specific operation within the loaded design that you wish to place.
 This geometry may be additive -- that is, geometry which gets added to neighboring bodies -- or removal geometry -- geometry which you will "subtract" the hinge material from your body geometry.
 Typically, removal geometry requires fewer steps, so let's assume you are using this type.
-* if using the transform operation, select a locate line from the subdesign.  if one does not exist you must create it.
-Typically, a locate sketch is a sketch consisting of a single line which will be translated and rotated by your place sketch.
+* if using the transform operation, create or select a "locate" sketch from the subdesign.  if one does not exist you must create it.
+Typically, a "locate" sketch is a sketch consisting of a single line which will be translated and rotated by your "place" sketch.
-* Create a placement sketch.
-In the placement window, select new to open the sketcher.
+* Create a "place" sketch.
+In the placement sketch window, select "new" to open the sketcher and define a new placment sketch.
-  * Draw your sketch.
-Draw one or more lines which define how your geometry gets placed.
+  * Draw one or more lines which define how your geometry gets placed.
 You can draw this sketch by hand and add constraints to accurately dimension the location of each line.

     or

   * if importing from a solidworks-exported .yaml file, import the same body file you imported before, and select the "get joints" feature.
 Any adjacent edges of polygons will be converted into lines.
 Delete any lines which you have previously already used in other joint sketches or which represent gaps.
 * select any scaling options you may want to apply.
 In general, you will want to stretch your hinge geometry across the length of your placement line(this is the x-direction), but may want to retain a common hinge width in the y-direction.
 In that case, select a custom y scaling factor.
 A value of 1 will use the imported hinge's original y-scaling.
 * Select any layer options.
-Shift the geometry up or down to apply it to a different sublaminate.
+Shift the geometry up or down to apply it to a different sublaminate, for example, or flip to reverse the layer order of your imported geometry.
+* Hit ok to create the place or transform operation.
+* Name the operation you just created, using the F2 button after selecting the operation from the operation list.
+Call it something like "Sublaminate 1 Joints".
-* use a lamiante operation to remove or add this placed geometry from/to your body geometry.
+* use a laminate operation to remove or add this placed geometry from/to your body geometry.

 You will need to repeat this process for each hinge design, shift values, etc.

 ### Gap Sketch

 A Gap sketch is used to ensure that neighboring body geometries which must remain separated are actually not touching.
+#### Steps
-Generally, you should either draw or import a sketch of lines which represents those gaps.
-If importing from a solidworks design, use the get joints feature to turn polygons into lines and then delete all but your gap lines.
-Next, use the dilate operation to grow the 1-dimensional line into a 2-dimensional area so that you can remove that area from your body.
-Finally, use a laminate operation to subtract this gap from the body geometry.
+* Generally, you should either draw or import a sketch of lines which represents those gaps.
+* If importing from a solidworks design, use the get joints feature to turn polygons into lines and then delete all but your gap lines.
+* Use the dilate operation to grow the 1-dimensional line into a 2-dimensional area so that you can remove that area from your body.
+* Use a laminate operation to subtract this gap from the body geometry.
+* Name the operation you just created, using the F2 button after selecting the operation from the operation list.
+Call it something like "Sublaminate 1 Gap".

 Device Design
 -----------------